TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   Virginia Governor - Gillespie vs. NorthamQuinnipiac\*
+*   Virginia Governor - Gillespie vs. NorthamWashington Post\*
-    *   Northam53
-    *   Gillespie36Northam +17
-*   New Jersey Governor - Guadagno vs. MurphySuffolk\*
-    *   Murphy49
+    *   Northam49
-    *   Guadagno33Murphy +16
+    *   Gillespie44Northam +5
 *   President Trump Job ApprovalGallup
-    *   Approve33
+    *   Approve34
-    *   Disapprove62Disapprove +29
+    *   Disapprove62Disapprove +28
 *   President Trump Job ApprovalRasmussen Reports
     *   Approve44
     *   Disapprove54Disapprove +10
+*   President Trump Job ApprovalPPP (D)
+    *   Approve38
+    *   Disapprove56Disapprove +18

 More Latest Polls In The News

+*   Bernie Sanders: "Americans Are Not Staying Up Every Day Worrying About Russia's Interference In Our Election"
+*   Tim Kaine: "Apparently Some Funds" For Steele Dossier Were "Paid For By The Clinton Campaign"
+*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
+*   McCain: "We Are Asleep In Our Echo Chambers" Blinded By "Propaganda And Conspiracy Theories"
 *   CNN's Jim Acosta to Sarah Sanders: "How Is It Not Collusion" When Papadopoulos Promised Dirt On Clinton?
-*   Paul Manafort's Attorney: "No Evidence Mr. Manafort Or Trump Campaign Colluded With Russian Government"
-*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
-*   Kasich: "Bulk Of The Republican Party" Supports Immigration, Opposes "Nationalism"
-*   Stelter: If You Watched Fox News This Week, "You Might Have Thought Hillary Clinton Was President"

 *   Politics
 *   Policy